PhD, MFA, research doctor at the Donner Institute (The Åbo Akademi University Foundation)

 In my research I have re-conceptualized the notions of ‘occulture’ and ‘seekership’ – concepts that build a bridge from late nineteenth-century esotericism to present-day spirituality.
 In the framework of my study, finnish artists Akseli Gallen-Kallela (1865–1931), Hugo Simberg (1873–1917), and Pekka Halonen (1865–1933) are defined as seekers who looked for answers to a variety of significant questions by turning towards the heterogenous field of occulture, in which the co-existence of esotericism, art, and science produced a fruitful interaction.
 In my postdoctoral research, I further delve into the discourses related to esotericism, heterodox and especially ‘Eastern spirituality’ in modern and subsequent Nordic art.

 My identity as a researcher is that of a nomad, who wanders from one academic subject to another, also crossing the line between science and art.
-My PhD research has been conducted in the academic field of religious studies, but I have a master’s degree in art and design.
-I have also studied art history.
+My PhD research has been conducted in the academic field of religious studies, but I have a master’s degree also in art history and art and design.
 My perception of the world is founded on visuality as much as language.
 I am passionate about challenging ideas and crossing all kinds of boundaries.

 Keywords: Art and esotericism, spirituality in modern art, seekers and seekership, occulture, esotericism around 1900, art and science, Akseli Gallen-Kallela, Hugo Simberg, Pekka Halonen, clairvoyance, mediumistic art, esotericism in Finland, curating

 Publications relating to the project: